 - COMFORTABLE, QUIET LOCATION – you can find a comfortable and quiet place in your office or home to make a hypnosis space.
 Suitable blinds, plants, chairs, or a feature of water can assist in increasing the serenity of the place.

 - CHOOSE A TIME – picking a time for hypnosis can be beneficial to keep you on track.
 But the tip is not to be so accurate.
 You can practice meditation when you have a break for lunch.

 - START SLOWLY – if you initiate a jogging system, you will not try to run around 20 miles each day.
 You should pace yourself.
 You can commit first to short bursts you can keep with – similar to a session of 5 minutes per day.
 The same is true for hypnosis.

 - FOCUS ON BASICS – when you start, you can focus on the form.
 You should practice good posture and breathing, read your hypnoaffirmations with conviction, and follow your script.

 - KEEP LEARNING – you can master the hypnosis and read books.
 Explore studies and research and learn new techniques.
 You can expand your knowledge; it will assist you in maximizing effectiveness.

 You can track progress and the level of anxiety before and after hypnosis and write down how you can respond to stressful situations throughout the day.

 Victor Tsan, MD, combines hypnosis for social anxiety with homeopathic medicines and gets positive results in 90% of his clinical cases.
-Sometimes the treatment combines with acupuncture increases the effectiveness of treatment by up to 95-97%.
-If you need professional help to fight your anxiety, contact Philadelphia Hypnotherapy Clinic at (267) 403-3085 and ask if Dr. Tsan can consult you.
+Sometimes, the treatment combined with acupuncture increases the effectiveness by up to 95-97%.
+If you need professional help to fight your anxiety, contact the Philadelphia Hypnotherapy Clinic at (267) 403-3085 and ask if Dr. Tsan can consult you.